Calamba station

 Major landmarks near the station include SM City Calamba, the Calamba Central Bus and Jeepney Terminal, and the Calamba Medical Center.

 Hybrid Electric Train

 The Hybrid Electric Train headquarters is also located at Calamba station departure, built by Department of Science and Technology's Metals Industry Research and Development Center, It is the main station of the Hybrid Electric Train (HET), runs from Calamba to San Pablo in Laguna to the south on May 6, 2019.
 The train project began 2012 and built in year 2014–2015.
 The project was introduced to the public and the media in June 2016.

+Reconstruction

+A new Calamba station will be constructed beside the José Rizal Coliseum (simple) at Barangay Real as part of the North–South Commuter Railway.
+This new station is expected to be fully operational along with the rest of the system by 2029.

+On October 21, 2024, the PNR resumed its PNR South Main Line services for the Lucena-Calamba-Lucena line.
+The PNR train stops include San Pablo station, Calamba, Sariaya, Lutucan, Candelaria, Tiaong (Lalig), IRRI, UP Los Baños station-Junction station, Masili and Pansol stations.